andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 To begin, in taking a look at the **OrderDetail table**, it was apparent I'd have the data I'd need - simply quantity and discount.
 Once imported, the data was grouped by discount level and the means of the quantity sold for each were compared against each other to evaluate if they were statistically significantly different.
-This will determine if the null hypothesis can be rejected with a probability of 5% error in reporting a false negative.
+The results can suggest if the null hypothesis can be rejected with a probability of 5% error in reporting a false negative.

 ### Some initial information was gathered: